pharmaverse/pharmaversesdtm/README.md

 Along with the authors and contributors, thanks to the following people for their work on the package:

-Sadchla Mascary, Kangjie Zhang and Zelos Zhu.
+G Gayatri, Pooja Kumari, Sadchla Mascary, Kangjie Zhang and Zelos Zhu.